-The two most important forms, which are of medical and public health relevance in humans, are cystic echinococcosis and alveolar echinococcosis.
+The two most important forms, which are of medical and public health relevance in humans, are cystic echinococcosis (CE) and alveolar echinococcosis (AE).

 Signs and symptoms

-Human infection with E. granulosus leads to the development of one or more hydatids located mainly in the liver and lungs, and less frequently in the bones, kidneys, spleen, muscles, central nervous system, and eyes.
+Human infection with E. granulosus leads to the development of one or more hydatid cysts located most often in the liver and lungs, and less frequently in the bones, kidneys, spleen, muscles, central nervous system and eyes.

 Alveolar echinococcosis is characterized by an asymptomatic incubation period of 5–15 years and the slow development of a primary tumour-like lesion which is usually located in the liver.
 Clinical signs include weight loss, abdominal pain, general malaise and signs of hepatic failure.

-Larval metastases may spread either to organs adjacent to the liver (e.g. the spleen) or distant locations (lungs, brain) following dissemination of the parasite via the blood and lymphatic system.
+Larval metastases may spread either to organs adjacent to the liver (for example, the spleen) or distant locations (such as the lungs, or the brain) following dissemination of the parasite via the blood and lymphatic system.
 If left untreated, alveolar echinococcosis is progressive and fatal.

 Cystic echinococcosis is globally distributed and found in every continent except Antarctica.
 Alveolar echinococcosis is confined to the northern hemisphere, in particular to regions of China, the Russian Federation and countries in continental Europe and North America.

-Ultrasonography is the imaging technique of choice for the diagnosis of both cystic echinococcosis and alveolar echinococcosis.
+Ultrasonography imaging is the technique of choice for the diagnosis of both cystic echinococcosis and alveolar echinococcosis in humans.
 This technique is usually complemented or validated by computed tomography (CT) and/or magnetic resonance imaging (MRI) scans.

-Sometimes, cysts can be incidentally discovered by radiography.
-Specific antibodies are detected by different serological tests and can support diagnosis.
+Cysts can be incidentally discovered by radiography.
+Specific antibodies are detected by different serological tests and can support the diagnosis.
 Biopsies and ultrasound-guided punctures may also be performed for differential diagnosis of cysts from tumours and abscesses.